-27The same approach can be used to calibrate the importance of growing-season temperature risk (the variance over time of average growing-season temperature) for religious membership relative to the importance of growing-season rainfall risk.
+^{29.} The same approach can be used to calibrate the importance of growing-season temperature risk (the variance over time of average growing-season temperature) for religious membership relative to the importance of growing-season rainfall risk.
 In this case, the appropriate formula is $(\omega{G,t}^2 + \omega{G,t-1}^2)/(\beta{G,t}^2 + \beta{G,t-1}^2)$, where $\omega{G,t}$ is the effect of year t growing-season temperature on agricultural output.
-Substituting the statistically significant estimates in column (4) of Table 4 yields 0.056, which indicates that temperature risk should be substantially less important for religious membership than rainfall risk.
-When we add the growing-season temperature variance over the 1895-2000 period as a right-hand-side variable in our regressions, it is always statistically insignificant (other findings are unaffected).
+Substituting the statistically significant estimates in column (4) of Table 4 yields 0.056, which rainfall risk on membership in religious communities should be approximately 1/10 of the effect of growing-season rainfall risk.

-nongrowing seasons and membership in religious communities in 1890 measured as combined church seating capacity relative to population.
+Table 5, column (1) reports our results on the link between membership in religious communities in 1890 measured as total church members relative to population and rainfall risk during the growing and nongrowing seasons.
+The link between membership in religious communities and growing-season rainfall risk is positive and statistically significant at the 1% level, whereas the link between religious membership and nongrowing-season rainfall risk is statistically insignificant.
+Column (2) examines the link between rainfall risk during the growing and nongrowing seasons and membership in religious communities in 1890 measured as total church seating capacity relative to population.
 We continue to find a positive and statistically significant link between membership in religious communities and growing-season rainfall risk, whereas the link between religious membership and nongrowing-season rainfall risk is statistically insignificant.
 The results for membership in religious communities in 1870 and 1860 are shown in columns (3) and (4).
-The link between membership in religious communities and growing-season rainfall risk is statistically significant at the 1-percent level, while the link between religious membership and nongrowing-season rainfall risk remains statistically insignificant.
+The link between membership in religious communities and growing-season rainfall risk is statistically significant at the 1% level, whereas the link between religious membership and nongrowing-season rainfall risk remains statistically insignificant.
 The covariance term is statistically insignificant in all cases except for 1870.

-Accounting for differences in national cultures, population density, literacy, and religious cultures The US Census collected county-level data on the foreign birthplaces of the population in 1890 and the foreign birthplaces of the population's parents in 1880 (the data on birthplaces of foreign-born parents are not available for 1890).
+Accounting for Differences in National Cultures, Population Density, Literacy, and Religious Cultures The US Census collected county-level data on the foreign birthplaces of the population in 1890 and the foreign birthplaces of the population's parents in 1880 (the data on birthplaces of foreign-born parents are not available for 1890).
 These data allow us to account for potential effects of national cultures on membership in religious communities in 1890.
-To do so, we first calculate for each county the share of the 1890 population born in 33 different foreign places and the share of the 1880 population's parents born in these places.28 We then include these shares as additional control variables in our empirical analysis of membership in religious communities.
+To do so, we first calculate for each county the share of the 1890 population born in 33 different foreign places and the share of the 1880 population's parents born in these places.30 We then include these shares as additional control variables in our empirical analysis of membership in religious communities.

 Table 6 presents the results when we measure membership in religious communities using total church members relative to population.
-The controls for first- and second-generation immigrants' countries of origin are jointly statistically significant determinants of religious membership at the 0.001-percent significance level in all specifications.
-The link between rainfall risk and membership in religious communities in column (1) is somewhat stronger than in Table 2, column (1) where we estimated the same specification without controls for first- and secondgeneration immigrants' countries of origin.
-Using the methodology of Altonji, Elder, and Taber (2005), this suggests that our results are unlikely to be biased upward by selection on unobserv-
+The controls for first- and second-generation immigrants' countries of origin are jointly statistically significant determinants of religious membership at the 0.001% significance level in all specifications (first- and second generation immigrants' country of origin controls are indicates that temperature risk should be substantially less important for religious membership than rainfall risk.
+When we add the growing-season temperature variance over the 1895-2000 period as a right-hand-side variable in our regressions, it is always statistically insignificant (other findings are unaffected).

-28The European foreign birthplaces listed in the census are Austria, Belgium, Bohemia, Canada, Denmark, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Luxembourg, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, Turkey, United Kingdom, and "other European countries".
+^{30.} The European foreign birthplaces listed in the census are Austria, Belgium, Bohemia, Canada, Denmark, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Luxembourg, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, Turkey, United Kingdom, and "other European countries".
 For the Americas, the list includes Atlantic Islands, Central America, Cuba, Mexico, and South America.
 The remaining categories are Africa, Asia, Australia, India, and Pacific Islands.